MuradHasan49/PH-Assignment-6/README.md

-# 🛠️ DigiTools SaaS Platform
+# 🛠️ DigiTools Platform

-A modern, high-performance SaaS landing page and tool-purchasing platform.
-This project features a dynamic interactive cart and a sleek, responsive interface designed to showcase digital products effectively.
+A modern, high-performance SaaS landing page and digital tool-purchasing platform.
+This project features a smooth interface with calculated dynamic cart states, designed to showcase tech products effectively.

 ---

 ## 🚀 About the Project

-**DigiTools** is built to simulate a seamless software-purchasing experience.
-It tackles real-world frontend challenges like dynamic state isolation (so clicking one product's buy button doesn't trigger them all), asynchronous data resolution, and building pixel-perfect UI components from raw image designs.
+**DigiTools** simulates a seamless software-purchasing checkout.
+It tackles heavy real-world frontend challenges like dynamic state isolation (so interacting with one product's checkout button doesn't force a re-render or shift in all other items), accurate cart tallying using safe array calculations, and a complete tab-swapping dynamic products/cart view without losing component integrity.

-Whether it's the custom-styled pricing grid or the advanced cart logic that prevents duplicate additions, this project serves as a showcase of clean code and modern React principles.
+Whether it's the custom-styled data grids or the advanced cart logic that tracks your total without forcing multiple DOM redraws, this project serves as a showcase of clean code and modern React principles.

 ---